Showaddywaddy: Later period

-In 2013, the band celebrated its 40th anniversary and undertook a UK wide tour between 11 January and 1 June.
+In 2013, the band celebrated its 40th anniversary and undertook a UK-wide tour between 11 January and 1 June.
 On 17 June 2013, the band released a new collection of its entire studio recordings to celebrate their anniversary.
 The anthology featured the band's entire 20th century catalogue of recorded material, including all of their original studio albums in mini-vinyl replica wallets, non-album A and B sides, together with a selection of alternative mixes and unreleased rarities unearthed from the vaults, in a 139-track, 10-CD box set.
 A 36-page booklet included a 7,000-word liner note from Showaddywaddy expert Steve Thorpe, and an introduction from former band member Dave Bartram.
-Also June 2013 saw the release of their only live album to date.
+June 2013 also saw the release of their only live album to date.
 It contained 16 of their most famous tracks.
 This album was only available at live gigs with a pressing of only 1,000 copies.

-Bartram did his first solo post-Showaddywaddy appearance on 1 November 2013, at Upstairs At The Western, a venue above The Western pub in Leicester, where he was interviewed by a compere and took questions from the audience in "an evening with" type format.
+Bartram did his first solo post-Showaddywaddy appearance on 1 November 2013, at Upstairs At The Western, a venue above The Western pub in Leicester, where he was interviewed by a compere and took questions from the audience in an "evening with"–type format.
 He also performed three acoustic numbers on the night, "Smiling Eyes", "Three Steps To Heaven" and "Hey Rock And Roll" – the performance of "Smiling Eyes" was the song's first live performance, having been originally released some 38 years earlier on the 1975 Step Two album.

 Rod Deas retired from the band early in 2019, playing his last gig with Showaddywaddy at The Qube in Corby on Friday 25 January.
 Dave Bartram returned to the stage to give Rod a farewell speech before the second set.
 Guitarist Ray Hatfield (who joined January 2017 when Paul Dixon left), keyboardist Dean Loach, and bassist Billy Norman (who joined the band in January 2018) all left Showaddywaddy in the summer of 2020.
 Former guitarist Danny Willson returned to play with the band in September 2021 on a temporary arrangement.

 Showaddywaddy have continued to tour, and still do around 100 dates a year in the UK and Europe.
 The band currently consists of one remaining original member, Romeo Challenger, along with vocalist Andy Pelos, bass player Tom Bull, guitarist and drummer Sam Holland, vocalist and guitarist Billy Shannon, and saxophonist/guitarist David Graham who rejoined the band in 2020 (having previously toured with the band 2009 to 2011).